Descanonge/neba/docs/source/configuration.rst

 These traits can then automatically be retrieved using the `metadata` argument of the function above (adding ``for_this_function=True`` to the call).
-Schemes also feature a specialized function for this use case:
+Sections also feature a specialized function for this use case:
-:meth:`.Scheme.trait_values_from_func_signature` will find the parameters that share the same name as arguments in the function signature.
+:meth:`.Section.trait_values_from_func_signature` will find the parameters that share the same name as arguments in the function signature.

 Input parameters